idafchev/idafchev.github.io/_posts/2017-04-14-writing_linux_shellcode.md

 ### Pushing strings on the stack

-The stack grows from high memory addresses to low memory addresses, but reading from the stack is done from low to high addresses.
+The stack grows from high memory addresses to low memory addresses, but reading strings from the stack is done from low to high addresses.
 This means that the bytes of a string must be pushed in reversed order.

 ## Writing the shellcode